nicholaswilde/recipes/docs/desserts/tart-cherry-pie.md

 ### Step 1

-Make the deluxe butter pastry and shape the crust in a pie pan ahead of time, then store covered in the fridge.
+Make the [deluxe butter pastry][1] and shape the crust in a pie pan ahead of time, then store covered in the fridge.

 ### Step 2